baconpaul/sample-creator/README.md

     - directory structure shifts to "foo/x.sfz", "foo/x.multisample" and "foo/wav/files"
 - Changes
     - RR vars can be UNI or BI per instance and have a distro uni or norm
+    - add a trigger output and the out section can be 4x4 of voct/vel/gate/trig rr/mode/rr/mode
 - UI
     - Draw the damn thing once on paper to kinda get an idea
     - Show the keyboard as a 'progress bar'
     - Recording Status
     - An actual design!
 Lets hope Steve bites :)
+    - Light skin doesn't suck
 - Important Details
     - Any error handling at all in the RIFF writer
     - Try/Catch around all filesystem things